How do I...

 Download the Victim Assistance Unit brochure.

-Under the operational direction of the New Westminster Police Department, working in liaison with the New Westminster Victim Assistance Association, staff and volunteers provide integrated services to reduce the impact of crime and trauma on victims and their families in New Westminster.
+Under the operational direction of the New Westminster Police Department, working in liaison with the New Westminster Victim Assistance Association, staff provide integrated services to reduce the impact of crime and trauma on victims and their families in New Westminster.

 We envision New Westminster as a community where all victims have improved safety and reduced risk of further victimization, access to the support, the information and referrals they need to assist in their recovery and enhance their willingness to participate with the criminal justice system.